maddox/dasher/README.md

 single command.
 * Dash buttons can not be used for another ~10 seconds after they've been pressed.
 * If your Dash button is using udp, specify it in the button config.
+* Listening over wifi is unreliable.
+I highly recommend using ethernet, especially  on Raspberry Pi

 Dash buttons should be used to trigger specific things.
 I.E. a scene in your home automation, as a way to turn everything off in your house, or